The Astronaut (song): Commercial performance

 first week sales of any solo release in Hanteo chart history.
 With this, Jin became the third male soloist to surpass 700,000 debut/single day sales, after Lim Young-woong—his debut studio album Im Hero (2022) sold over 940,000 copies on its first day—and Baekhyun—his fourth extended play Bambi (2021) sold over 760,000 copies on its first day, and the third soloist overall to surpass the 750,000 sales mark, also after Lim and Baekhyun.
 The physical single debuted at number one on the week 44 issue of the Circle Album Chart, for the period dated October 23–29, 2022.
 The digital single debuted on the corresponding issues of the Digital Chart and component Download Chart at numbers 52 and 2 respectively.
 It entered the component Streaming Chart the following week, at number 82, and peaked on the Digital and Download charts at numbers 40 and 1 respectively.
 The physical single repeaked atop the Album Chart in its third week.

 In Japan, "The Astronaut" debuted at number four on the Oricon Daily Digital Singles chart, and peaked at number two the following day, with 3,620 downloads.
 It entered the subsequent weekly chart issue dated November 7 at number eight, with 11,774 cumulative downloads for the period October 24–30, 2022.
 The single also entered on the Billboard Japan Hot 100 at number 43, supported by only digital sales and streaming as the physical was not yet available.
 It was the eighth best-selling song of the week on the component Download chart, earning Jin his second entry on the Artist 100 at number 35.
-Following the physical single's release in the country, "The Astronaut" debuted atop Oricon's Daily Singles Chart for October 5 with 104,018 copies sold.
+Following the physical single's release in the country, "The Astronaut" debuted atop Oricon's Daily Singles Chart for November 5 with 104,018 copies sold, and on the subsequent Weekly chart issue (for the period dated October 31–November 6) at number two.